 Few people choose to watch a black and white movie if there is a color alternative, just as no one gets excited about plain, black on white text.
-The same rule applies to digital signage content.
+The same rule applies to digital signage.
 Color is key to audience attraction.
-In fact, it's one of the main factors that connect viewers to a message.
+In fact, it’s one of the main factors that connects viewers to the message.

 Before you get a little too color-friendly with your slides, take aesthetics into consideration.
 Certain messages call for certain hues, while others should be based on your brand’s criteria.
 Here is some color theories to consider when choosing which part of the rainbow is appropriate for your campaign:

 This probably isn’t the first place you’ve heard this: color plays a huge part on our psychological state.
 If you do a little digging, you’ll find that brand colors of everything in branding are strategically chosen, down to the color of the tables inside your favorite fast food chain.